Portugal Golden Visa Funds for Americans (2026): US Eligibility, PFIC and QEF

 The reasons stack up quickly.
 First, the IRA custodian must hold the fund interest, which requires the custodian to be willing to take on a foreign private equity asset they likely have never held before.
 Most mainstream IRA custodians (Fidelity, Schwab, Vanguard) refuse outright.
 Self-directed IRA custodians who specialise in alternative assets are willing in principle but charge specialty fees that erode returns over the holding period.

 Second, the fund manager must be willing to accept an IRA as the subscriber rather than an individual.
-This adds another layer to the FATCA onboarding most managers are already reluctant to do, and some of the four US-eligible funds will decline an IRA subscription even if they accept the same individual investing personally.
+This adds another layer to the FATCA onboarding most managers are already reluctant to do, and some US-eligible funds will decline an IRA subscription even if they accept the same individual investing personally.

 Third, the underlying PFIC mechanics interact with the tax-deferred status of the IRA in ways that most US tax advisors describe as creating risk rather than eliminating it.
 There are scenarios where unrelated business taxable income (UBTI) generated inside the IRA can trigger immediate tax consequences that defeat the entire point of using retirement money.
 There are also scenarios where prohibited transaction rules under IRC §4975 can be triggered by the structure of the investment, with consequences ranging from disqualification of the IRA to immediate taxation of the entire account balance.